 - Sometimes, not enough potential members can afford paying dues to make dues collection worthwhile.

 - Dues make money a condition of membership, which may be contrary to your group's principles.

 Some coalitions skirt this last point by calling dues "donations" or "sponsorship fees."
 Similar to that which can be used for fee-for-service programs, a sliding scale can lighten the burden for some members.
 You may also have different support expectations for organizations and single individuals.

-Your group may decide to form a business as a nonprofit organization or form a separate "for-profit" side of the organization in order to avoid some of the often confusing regulations put on not-for-profit organizations.
+Your group may decide to form a business as a nonprofit organization or form a separate "for-profit" side of the organization in order to avoid some of the regulations put on not-for-profit organizations.

 Choosing among strategies